ralujf/chiryo/README.md

 NOTE: MONGO_URL is for PRODUCTION only
 EXTRA SECURITY MEASURES: ADMIN can only be created with access to the DB

-After, use the following custom scripts to download and run all the dependencies required to run the project.
+After, navigate to the main directory of the project and use the following custom scripts to download and run all the dependencies required to run the project.

 ```powershell
 cd client ; npm install ; npm run dev